In Memory – Children’s Burial Grounds in the parish

 Register to enrol name of your dead

 The stone was purchased from Kelly Monuments in Tuam and was blessed by Fr.
 Tod Nolan P.P. after Sunday mass in June of that year.
 The Heritage Society also placed a register in the Church that day, allotting a page to each burial ground.
 Anyone, locally or who is visiting the parish, with a loved one buried in these graves, can enrol their names here, recording their burial for the first time.
 This was made available on the day and will remain available for this purpose.
-Just ask our local Parish Priest, Fr.
-Tod Nolan P.P.
+Just ask our local Parish Priest at the parochial house.

-For some, this was a very emotional experience and one for which they were immensely grateful.
-Clay from each burial ground in the parish was collected and placed around it on the day by Sylvester Cassidy who wrote the following poem for the occasion which is entered at the beginning of the record book.
+For some, this was a very emotional and deeply moving experience and one for which they were immensely grateful.
+Clay from each identified burial ground in the parish was collected and placed around it on the day by Sylvester Cassidy.
+Sylvester wrote the following poem for the occasion which appears at the beginning of the record book.

 A cold wind whispers –